 - 6 store-bought washcloths (the cheap, thin ones or 12 large t-shirt fabric squares)

 - Glass container with a sealable lid (about a 2-quart capacity)

 - Large mixing bowl

-- In a bowl add the soap, water, alcohol, and essential oils.
-Stir well to combine.
+- In the large bowl mix together the alcohol, soap, water, and essential oils.

 - Put the lid on the container and move the container around, tipping it upside down and back again to make sure the cloths are fully saturated.

 - Remove a wipe from the container, and wring any excess liquid out over the other wipes.
 Use it to disinfect and clean surfaces around the house.

 - Since these natural disinfecting wipes are sturdier than the store-bought disposable ones, they hold up to scrubbing surfaces much better.